Workshops at ECDL2008

 17-19 September 2008

 The workshop of the Cross Language Evaluation Forum (CLEF) is an annual event in which the participants in the CLEF evaluation campaigns discuss their research in the field of multilingual information access and present their experiments aimed at testing various aspects of multilingual and multimedia system performance.
-The work of the groups participating in the CLEF 2008 campaign was presented in plenary and parallel paper and poster sessions.
-There were also break-out sessions for more in-depth discussion of the results of individual tracks and intentions for the future.
-The final sessions included discussions on ideas for new tracks in future campaigns.
-Overall, the workshop provided an ample panorama of the current state-of-the-art and the latest research directions in the multilingual information retrieval area with particular focus on the needs of digital library systems.
+The work of the groups participating in the CLEF 2008 campaign will be presented in plenary and parallel paper and poster sessions.
+There will also be break-out sessions for more in-depth discussion of the results of individual tracks and intentions for the future.
+The final sessions will include discussions on ideas for new tracks in future campaigns.
+Overall, the workshop will provide an ample panorama of the current state-of-the-art and the latest research directions in the multilingual information retrieval area with particular focus on the needs of digital library systems.
 For more information on the CLEF activities, see www.clef-campaign.org.
-The workshop was on invitation only.
-Please contact Carol Peters (carol.peters@isti.cnr.it) for further information.
+The workshop is on invitation only.
+If you are interested in participating, please contact Carol Peters ().

 International Web Archiving Workshop (IWAW)